 Cafés – the Broughton Association run weekend fundraising cafés which bring in valuable funding for the school.
 Volunteer for an hour or two or donate some soup or home baking to contribute.
 Dates for the Chess Cafés are on the PC calendar on this website, Sounds Like Saturday cafés run throughout the school year.

-200 Club – another fantastic fundraising initiative, new helpers are always welcome.
+200 Club – this charity lottery is another fantastic fundraising initiative, new helpers are always welcome.
 The only commitment is to attend short meetings held approximately once a month on a weekday evening.
 You can join the 200 Club for a minimum of £5 per month.
 Contact Colin Gilbert at: 200Club@broughtonhighpc.org for more information.

 PC members – we are always keen for more parents to come along to PC meetings.
 At the moment, all committee posts are filled so there is no obligation to sign your life away!
 However, the more parents attend, the wider a range of views gets fed back to the school, and small jobs can be shared out more fairly.
 Meetings are held approximately once per term on a Tuesday from 6p.m.
 Dates for the rest of this year are on the calendar in the diary page of this site.